lyramakesmusic/prompt-library/README.md

-# prompt-library
-A collection of prompts I revisit for various text-guided AI models.
+## A collection of prompts I revisit for various text-guided AI models.

 ---
 ## GPT-4